Paranormal Papers

 Mongolian Death Worm

 The Mongolian Death Worm is a giant worm-like cryptid said to live in the sands of the Gobi Desert.
+The terrifying creature has deadly venom.

 Description

-Olghoi-Khorkoi is Mongolian for “large intestine worm”, otherwise known as the Mongolian Death Worm.
+Olghoi-Khorkoi is Mongolian for “large intestine worm,” otherwise known as the Mongolian Death Worm.

-Local tribesmen have told tales of the worm for generations, however there has never been a confirmed sighting.
-Expeditions have been mounted on various occasions, but these too have been fruitless.
+Local tribesmen have told tales of the worm for generations; however, there has never been a confirmed sighting.
+Expeditions have been mounted on various occasions, but these, too, have been fruitless.

-Although the Mongolian Death Worm has been part of local lore for generations, it wasn’t until the 1920s that the creature became known to the western world.
+Although the Mongolian Death Worm has been part of local lore for generations, it wasn’t until the 1920s that the creature became known to the Western world.

 The foremost investigator of the Mongolian Death Worm is a Czech cryptozoologist named Ivan Mackerle.
 After hearing of the creature from a student, Ivan went to Mongolia to try to find out more.

-He found it tricky to glean any information and the locals were reluctant to speak about the legendary creature.
+He found it tricky to glean any information, and the locals were reluctant to speak about the legendary creature.
 On top of this, the government had banned searches for the worm.
 (This ban was eventually lifted.)

 It is Ivan who provides a detailed description of the worm.
-He says the worm is sausage-like, around 20 inches long and as thick as a man’s arm.
-It is red in color and its skin is an exoskeleton – molting whenever the worm is hurt.
-The tail is short, but is not tapered.
+He says the worm is sausage-like, around 20 inches long, and as thick as a man’s arm.
+It is red in color, and its skin is an exoskeleton – molting whenever the worm is hurt.
+The tail is short but is not tapered.

-The worm-like qualities are most recognizable from his description of the head; Ivan purports that the creature does not have any visible eyes, nostrils or mouth.
+The worm-like qualities are most recognizable from his description of the head; Ivan purports that the creature does not have any visible eyes, nostrils, or mouth.

 The red color is thought to be because the worm lays its eggs in a camel’s stomach, thus acquiring a red color.